velvetmaid/SWFM-Logs/README.md

-# WFM_Conf
+# SWFM Logs

-For storing temporary files such as logs and discarded configurations that might be needed again in the future.
+This repository is used to store temporary files such as logs and discarded configurations that might be needed again in the future.

 ## Purpose

-This repository serves as a **backup storage** for:
+This repository serves as a **backup repository** for:
 - Logs from various SmartWFM processes.
 - Old or discarded configuration files.
 - Temporary or obsolete data that might be referenced later.